sandersaares/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	<figcaption>Indexed addressing is based on an index segment that references all [=media segments=].</figcaption>
 </figure>

-The MPD defines the byte range of the track file that contains the index segment.
+The period defines the byte range of the track file that contains the index segment.
 The index segment informs the client of all the [=media segments=] that exist, the time spans they cover on the [=sample timeline=] and their byte ranges.

 Multiple representations SHALL NOT be stored in the same track file.

-At least one `Representation/BaseURL` element SHALL be present in the MPD and SHALL contain a reference to the track file.
+At least one `Representation/BaseURL` element SHALL be present in the period and SHALL contain a reference to the track file.
 See [[#timing-urls-and-http]] for details on URL handling.

-The `SegmentBase@indexRange` attribute SHALL be present in the MPD and SHALL reference the byte range of the segment index in the track file.
+The `SegmentBase@indexRange` attribute SHALL be present in the period and SHALL reference the byte range of the segment index in the track file.
 The value SHALL be formatted as a `byte-range-spec` as defined in [[!RFC7233]], referencing a single range of bytes.

 The `SegmentBase@timescale` attribute SHALL be present and its value SHALL match the value of the `timescale` field in the index segment.

-The `AdaptationSet@subsegmentStartsWithSAP` attribute SHALL be present in the MPD and SHALL have a value of `1` or `2`, depending on the sample structure of the [=media segments=].
+The `AdaptationSet@subsegmentStartsWithSAP` attribute SHALL be present in the period and SHALL have a value of `1` or `2`, depending on the sample structure of the [=media segments=].

 Issue: We need to clarify how to determine the right value. [#235](https://github.com/Dash-Industry-Forum/DASH-IF-IOP/issues/235)